Featured

 1.)
 The basics.
 For the players: just like the similar game, Sentences (see here), it’s more than fine to visibly keep track of your words on your fingers; in fact, that adds to the fun and lets the audience see that you’re not approximating the target number.
 And, as with the aforementioned game, be careful not to interrupt other players mid-sentence if they’ve not reached the assigned number, strive to alternate speakers so that one character doesn’t talk multiple times in a row, and avoid counting syllables rather than words.
 For the caller: it’s kind to start generously and patiently with numbers that will allow the foundations of the scene to clearly emerge and take hold.
 Look for helpful story moments to alter the target – such as the arrival of the waiter – rather than surprising the company with the timing of your early calls.
 The numbers alone are sufficiently challenging!

 2.)
 The next level.
 For the players: work against the temptation of sounding like an emotionless robot.
 This dynamic can tend to strip the dialogue of any performance value, so really imbue every word with depth and subtext.
 Avoid talking just for the sake of talking or because it feels like it’s your turn.
 The scene can still contain silences, and stage business, and physical action.
 If you think of the scene as purely a verbal dynamic, then that is what it will become.
 For the caller: as the team (hopefully) finds their stride, strategically introduce some appropriate mischief (noting, as always, that your real intention should be to push the scene to greater heights rather than to scuttle or overwhelm it).
-Look for helpful contrasts in your calls: it’s less exciting or helpful to move from 4 to 5, for instance, than from 4 to 14 (or 40, although you’ll want to use those big numbers sparingly as they, by design, well usually halt the action).
+Look for helpful contrasts in your calls: it’s less exciting or helpful to move from 4 to 5, for instance, than from 4 to 14 (or 40, although you’ll want to use those big numbers sparingly as they, by design, will usually halt the action).

 3.)
 The nuances.
 For the players: look for, elevate (and then, perhaps, upend) patterns and routines.
 If one character keeps running out of words before they’ve said their piece, look for ways to lean into that choice.
 If you use an odd turn of phrase by necessity, consider weaving similar choices back into the mix.
 (Recently, a teammate found himself using “Dad Dad” to refer to his father to fill out a number and then kept that delightfully in play for the duration of the game.)
 Honor what accidentally happens in order to obey the “rules” and make it important in a “no mistakes in improv” kind of way.
 For the caller: look for, elevate (and then, perhaps, upend) patterns and routines.
 If your calls tend to land when the same character is about to speak, consider making this a sub game if it’s serving and everyone is having fun.
 If someone – possibly the waiter in the above scenic snippet – hasn’t spoken much, look for a chance to give them an opus of a monologue.
 If players have soared (or hilariously struggled) to land a particular call, there might be untapped joy if you surprisingly announce that same number again…